-Employees can take their personal days as soon as they are earned.
-Personal days do not accumulate from calendar year to year and are not converted into pay at termination of employment.
+Employees can take their personal-floating holidays as soon as they are earned.
+Floating holidays may be taken in half-hour increments.
+Personal Floating holidays do not accumulate from calendar year to year and are not converted into pay at termination of employment.
+The floating holidays selected must be pre-approved by the employee's immediate supervisor.
 (Adopted 11-13-96; Last Revised 3-16-21, Effective 4-1-21)